42ghan/ft_containers/README.md

   - The property #4 is violated.
   - In case 2, left rotation on the inserted node is userd to transform the situation into case 3.
   - Color `z.parent` black and `z.parent.parent` red and then right rotate on the `z.parent.parent`.
+- Refer to pseudo-code from [section 13.3 of Introduction to Algorithms](https://edutechlearners.com/download/Introduction_to_algorithms-3rd%20Edition.pdf) for details

 #### Deletion Cases